benchlab/BenchGov/README.md

 ### Participants

 *Participants* are users that have the right to vote.
-On the Bench Network, participants are insured BEN holders.
-Uninsured BEN holders and other users do not get the right to participate in the Bench governance.
+On the Bench Network, participants are insured MARK holders.
+Uninsured MARK holders and other users do not get the right to participate in the Bench governance.
 However, they can file Motions and make Motion deposits.

 ### Voting Span